-In March 1968, the Participating Jurisdictions agreed on the scope and routes for an Adopted Regional System, commonly known as Metrorail, and a financial cost sharing and development plan for a 98-mile rail system.
-Amendments to the development plan for Metrorail increased the system to a 118-mile, 91-station rapid rail system (see the following map of Metrorail).
-The Authority has over 1,100 rail transit vehicles in operation.
-Rail ridership through the third quarter of Fiscal Year 2017 was 130 million trips.
-In Fiscal Year 2018, Metrorail is projected to provide approximately 177.1 million passenger trips.
-The Authority currently operates parking facilities at its Metrorail stations with approximately 59,421 spaces.
+The Authority has over 1,100 rail transit vehicles in operation (see the following map of Metrorail).
+Rail ridership through the fourth quarter of Fiscal Year 2018 was 175.8 million trips.
+In Fiscal Year 2019, Metrorail is projected to provide approximately 173.4 million passenger trips.
+See Table 4 herein.
+The Authority currently operates parking facilities at its Metrorail stations with approximately 61,768 spaces.